damienbowersock/Kubiya-Docs/kc_workflows.md

 Workflows are defined using the [YAML](https://yaml.org) format and are based on the Kubiya domain specific language (DSL).

-The Kubiya DSL is a simple and intuitive way to define workflows.
-It is based on a set of core concepts which are explained in the next sections.
+The Kubiya DSL is a simple and intuitive way to define workflows through a combination of Triggers and Steps.

-Kubiya supports importing workflows from a variety of sources.

-* Using the Kubiya UI drag and drop editor
-* SVN - such as GitHub, GitLab, Bitbucket
-*From a local directory - such as your computer

-## Workflow DSL
-The Kubiya DSL allows you to define workflows using a simple and intuitive syntax.

-The DSL involves a combination of the core concepts which are explained in the next sections.

 ## Triggers
-Triggers are the starting point of a workflow.
-They are used to define when a workflow should be executed.
+Triggers are the starting point of a workflow and represent an event that invokes a series of actions.

 Kubiya supports a variety of triggers:

 ### Interaction Triggers
-Interaction triggers are used to define when a workflow should be executed based on a user interaction.
-Kubiya supports a variety of interaction triggers.
+Interaction triggers are invoked when a user interacts with a user in a pre-described way.
+Kubiya understands several interaction triggers.
 For example:

 * Natural Language - simple English sentences that are used to trigger a workflow
 * Slash Commands - slash commands that are used to trigger a workflow (e.g. /hello)
 * Interactive Components - interactive components that are used to trigger a workflow (e.g. buttons, menus, etc.)

 ### Event Triggers
-Event triggers are used to define when a workflow should be executed based on an event.
+Event triggers are used to define when a workflow should be executed based on an event that occurs in an integrated system.
 Kubiya supports a variety of events sources using the CloudEvents standard.
 For example:

 * Slack Events - Slack events that are used to trigger a workflow (e.g. message.im)
 * GitHub Events - GitHub events that are used to trigger a workflow (e.g. pull_request)